KEO-cls-eedi/specification/doc/clseedi.md

 `mgcp`                   | Monitoring of Grid Connection Point - metering data maps to this use case `mpc`                    | Monitoring of Power Consumption - metering data maps to this use case

-If other values than the ones defined in this table are encountered, the array entry SHALL be ignored.
+If other values than the ones defined in this table are encountered, the array entry SHALL be ignored
+<span id="REQ-47"><a href="#REQ-47">[REQ-47]</a></span>.

-The following top-level properties of `control` messages can be expected to be handled by local device when the use case is present:
+The following top-level properties of `control` messages can be expected to be handled by the receiving device when the use case is present:
 * `lpc` - [limits](@ref ControlLimits) and [failsafes](@ref ControlFailsafes)
 * `lpp` - [limits](@ref ControlLimits) and [failsafes](@ref ControlFailsafes)

-The following top-level properties of `state` messages can be expected to be set by the local network when the use case is present:
+The following top-level properties of `state` messages can be expected to be set by the device when the use case is present:
 * `lpc` - [limits](@ref StateLimits) and [failsafes](@ref StateFailsafes)
 * `lpp` - [limits](@ref StateLimits) and [failsafes](@ref StateFailsafes)
 * `mgcp` - [measurements](@ref StateMeasurements)